"What do you want to do?"

 - World of Work Map - students fill out this worksheet (approx. 5 minutes) to determine if they prefer to work with People, Data, Things, and/or Ideas.
 After completing the worksheet, then go to the ACT World of Work Map to identify careers that align with the results from the worksheet.
 Students are encouraged to schedule an appointment with an academic advisor to review their results.

 - Strong Inventory (Holland Code) - this self-assessment is an interest inventory to help students understand their interests and identify possible career paths based on their personality.
-Students can take the official assessment for $16, which is charged to their U-Bill, which includes an individual meeting with an academic advisor to provide an in-depth interpretation of your results.
+Students can take the official assessment for $16, which is charged to their U-Bill, and includes an individual meeting with an academic advisor to provide an in-depth interpretation of your results.
 Students should contact the Office of Academic Advising (319-273-3406, firstname.lastname@example.org) for more information on how to take the Strong Inventory.

 - Career Decision Making (POSTSEC 1050) is a two-credit elective course offered to engage students in self-exploration and their academic/career exploration journey.